 Intellectural property rights

-The intellectual property rights (including but not limited to copyright, design rights, trademarks and patents) in this Website and the content posted on this Website remain the property of Grosvenor Group Limited or the rightful content owner as the case may be.
+The intellectual property rights (including but not limited to copyright, design rights, trademarks and patents) in this Website and the content posted on this Website remain the property of Grosvenor or the rightful content owner as the case may be.
 All such rights are reserved.
-Except as permitted under applicable law you may not use, copy, adapt, modify, sell, license, distribute, transmit, display, publish or create derivative works derived from this Website or the content or any part thereof without the prior written permission of Grosvenor Group Limited.
+Except as permitted under applicable law you may not use, copy, adapt, modify, sell, license, distribute, transmit, display, publish or create derivative works derived from this Website or the content or any part thereof without the prior written permission of Grosvenor.

-You may not link to any part of this website without prior written consent from Grosvenor Group Limited and we reserve the right to withdraw such consent at any time.
+You may not link to any part of this website without prior written consent from Grosvenor and we reserve the right to withdraw such consent at any time.

 We process all personal data collected through this Website in accordance with our Privacy Statement.
 Please click here to view.